EuclidProtocol/docs/docs/Euclid Smart Contracts/Virtual balances.md

 | `admin`       | The contract address of the admin of the contract.|

 ### GetBalance
-Queries the balance of the the specified user on the specified chain for the specified token.
+Queries the balance of the specified user on the specified chain for the specified token.
 ```rust
 pub enum QueryMsg {